Remote Monitoring

 You can define a hierarchy of thing definitions, where each level inherits common elements from the parent level.

-In this way you can create a generic Thing Definition that is extended by more specific ones.
+In this way, you can create a generic Thing Definition that is extended by more specific ones.

-For instance, here below you can see a generic Machine Tool definition, inherited by others, like Drilling Machine, Sawing Machine, and so on.Define RAW Data metrics
+For instance, below you can see a generic Machine Tool definition, inherited by others, like Drilling Machine, Sawing Machine, and so on.

 By entering the RAW Data page, you can define Simple metrics modelling the data published by the connected products.
 For each thing definition, you can define a specific set of metrics.
 So if you are using inheritance, try to define metrics in an increasing manner as you specialize your thing definition.

-Metrics can be created manually one to one, or instead you can use the CSV import functionality to create all the metrics in a bulk way.
+Metrics can be created manually one-to-one, or you can use the CSV import functionality to create all the metrics in bulk.
 We suggest creating a single metric manually to become familiar with the required information.
-When done, you can export metrics, and edit the generated CSV by adding the remaining metrics you want to add to the thing definition.
+When done, you can export metrics and edit the generated CSV by adding the remaining metrics you want to add to the thing definition.
 The CSV with all metrics can be imported by using the Import button.
-During import, metrics already present by name are updated.Create the Product Model
+During import, metrics already present by name are updated.

 By entering the Catalog / Product Models page, you can register your own catalogue of product models.